homerjam/angular-ui-router-anim-in-out/README.md

 # angular-ui-router-anim-in-out

-An animation directive to help bridge the gap between ngAnimate 1.2+ and ui-router
+An animation directive to use with ngAnimate 1.2+ and ui-router

 ## Installation